wangchangli/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-I used the nvidia pipeline which was mentioned in the lesson, refer [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) for the architecture details.
+I start from the nvidia pipeline which was mentioned in the lesson, refer [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) for the architecture details, and add a dropout layer into it to prevent overfitting.

+The data is normalized in the model using a Keras lambda layer (code line 18).
 ####2.
 Attempts to reduce overfitting in the model
-The nvidia model doesn't contain a dropout layer.
+The nvidia model doesn't contain a dropout layer, so I add a dropout layer into it to prevent overfitting.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 19).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning